HJArchGroup/WE-Redis/README.md

 What exactly are the enhancements?
 ----------------------------------

-1. Server-Side Distributed Lock
+- Server-Side Distributed Lock

 This enhancement provides 3 extra Redis commands, namely:

-    TRYLOCK    mutex : Lock the given mutex, only if the mutex is currently unlocked.
+    TRYLOCK    mutex : Lock the mutex, only if it is currently unlocked.
-    UNLOCK     mutex : Unlock the given mutex, if the mutex is currently owned by the calling client.
+    UNLOCK     mutex : Unlock the mutex, if it is currently owned by the calling client.
-    LOCKSTATUS mutex : Get the status of the given mutex.
+    LOCKSTATUS mutex : Get the status of the mutex.

+- System Information

+This enhancement provides 1 extra Redis command, namely:

+	INFO sysinfo

+or

+	INFO all

+The response consists of the following information:

+	up_time		: Seconds since boot
+	load_1_min	: 1 minute load averages
+	load_5_min	: 5 minute load averages
+	load_15_min	: 15 minute load averages
+	ram_total	: Total usable main memory size ram_free	: Available memory size
+	ram_shared	: Amount of shared memory
+	ram_buffer	: Memory used by buffers
+	swap_total	: Total swap space size
+	swap_free	: Swap space still available
+	processes	: Number of current processes

 ------------------------------------------------------------------------------